 Burglary: A student who enters or remains in a building or property owned or maintained by the Board with the intent to commit theft, vandalism, or some other criminal office therein, is guilty of burglary unless the premises at the time is open to the public or the student is legally authorized to enter or remain.
-However, the fact that the premises may be open to the public or that the student may be authorized to enter or remain will not excuse any other offense, violation or other breach of conduct committed by that student while therein.
+However, the fact that the premises may be open to the public or that the student may be authorized to enter or other breach of conduct committed by that student while therein.
 Burglary is a serious breach of conduct that may be reported to the proper law enforcement agency.